Sam Coonrod

 Samuel Timothy Coonrod (born September 22, 1992) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Philadelphia Phillies, and New York Mets.

 Coonrod was born in St. Louis, Missouri, and raised in Carrollton, Illinois.
 He played high school baseball at Carrollton High School, where he helped his team win a state championship his senior season and became the first player in school history to have his jersey number retired.
 After high school, Coonrod spent three years playing college baseball with the Southern Illinois Salukis of the Missouri Valley Conference.
 He also played for two collegiate summer baseball teams: the Quincy Gems in 2012 and the Yarmouth-Dennis Red Sox in 2013.

-The Giants selected Coonrod in the fifth round of the 2014 MLB Draft.
+The Giants selected Coonrod in the fifth round of the 2014 MLB draft.
 He spent the 2014 season with the Arizona League Giants, and continued to rise through the Giants' farm system before making his major league debut in 2019.
 He struggled during the pandemic-shortened 2020 season, allowing more than one run per inning pitched and recording a 9.82 earned run average in 18 games.
 Coonrod was traded during the offseason, and began 2021 in the Phillies' bullpen.

 Early life

-Coonrod was born on September 22, 1992, to Tim and Karen Coonrod in St. Louis, Missouri, and was raised in Carrollton, Illinois.
+Samuel Timothy Coonrod was born on September 22, 1992, to Tim and Karen Coonrod in St. Louis, Missouri, and was raised in Carrollton, Illinois.
 Growing up, he was a fan of the St. Louis Cardinals of Major League Baseball (MLB), and attended many of the team's home games at Busch Stadium.
 He was a shortstop and pitcher for the baseball team at Carrollton High School, posting a career 16–3 win–loss record and a 1.82 earned run average (ERA), with six saves and 212 strikeouts in 119 innings pitched.
 During his senior season in 2011, Coonrod posted an 11–0 record, including five no-hitters, a 1.35 ERA, and 113 strikeouts in 62 innings pitched.
 He additionally helped lead the team to a state championship title.
 In 2015, Coonrod became the first Carrollton baseball player to have his jersey number retired.